 - Recklessly or negligently damaging someone else’s property by fire, explosives, etc.

-However, if vandalism is done to a place of worship, school, or any government-owned facility, you are charged with institutional vandalism.
+When you vandalize a place of worship, school, or any government-owned facility, it becomes institutional vandalism.
 In these cases, losses less than $5,000 are a misdemeanor of the second degree while losses exceeding $5,000 are a felony of the third degree.

 In addition, criminal mischief committed on farmlands may constitute agricultural vandalism.
-Agricultural vandalism occurs when one recklessly or intentionally defaces or damages the property of another, and that property is used for agricultural activity including farming.
+Agricultural vandalism occurs when one recklessly or intentionally defaces or damages the agricultural property of another.
+An example would be when damaging land used for farming.
 Property damage may include harm caused to crops, equipment, fences, animals, and fruit-bearing trees.

 Remember, whether you are an adult or a minor, it is illegal to damage property that does not belong to you.